 Well planned community engagement activities and processes enhance a vibrant local democracy and support the development of ongoing relationships with our community.

-Adelaide Hills Council is committed to improving the way our community is informed and involved in the decision making process.
+We are committed to improving the way our community is informed and involved in the decision making process.
 We have developed a community engagement framework to guide our activities.
-The key principles from the framework can be seen below.

 Community Engagement Principles

 When engaging the community in a decision-making process, Council promises to: